UW Bothell STARS Program

 At a glance

-• Who it’s for: First-year UW Bothell students who are ready to invest in their academic and professional growth.
-Successful STARS scholars are driven and curious, committed to learning, open to support, and focused on building career readiness.
-See eligibility requirements here.
+- Who it’s for: Students who are ready to invest in their academic and professional growth.
+If you are driven and curious, committed to learning, open to support, and focused on building career readiness, this program is for you.

-• How you get in: There is no separate application; list a technology major on your Common App.
-If selected, you’ll get an invitation with your admission decision in your Applicant Status Portal.
-Confirm by the priority deadline, May 1.
+- How you get in: There is no separate application; list a technology major on your Common App and you’ll be automatically considered.

 Our mission